ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/scope.rst

 Like qualified targets, only stable releases of certified targets are certified.
 Other releases, such as beta, should be considered Quality Managed.
 Such releases can be certified upon request.

-The following targets are certified for use with the pre-compiled certified core standard library:
+The following targets are certified for use with the pre-compiled certified core library:

 .. list-table::
    :header-rows: 1

    * - Target
-     - Qualified (Base) target tuple
+     - Qualified target tuple
      - Certified target tuple

    * - :ref:`aarch64-unknown-none`